Edward Mansfield (judge)

-Edward M. Mansfield (born January 12, 1957) is a justice of the Iowa Supreme Court.
+Edward M. Mansfield (born January 12, 1957) is an American lawyer who is a justice of the Iowa Supreme Court.

 Education

 Mansfield grew up in Massachusetts.
 His mother was a refugee from the Soviet Union.
 He graduated from Harvard College, magna cum laude and Phi Beta Kappa, in 1978 and Yale Law School in 1982.
 During law school, Mansfield worked at the Boston office of Sullivan & Worcester and at the Los Angeles office of O'Melveny & Myers.
 He declined offers from both firms to join them permanently.

-Legal career
+Career

 After law school Mansfield clerked for Judge Patrick Higginbotham of the United States Court of Appeals for the Fifth Circuit before entering private practice.
 From 1983 to 1996, he practiced at Lewis Roca Rothgerber Christie in Phoenix, Arizona, where he became a partner in 1988.
 He then moved to Des Moines for his wife's career and was a litigator at Belin McCormick P.C. from 1996 to 2009.
 In 1997, Mansfield started teaching as an adjunct professor at Drake University.
 He has also served as the chairperson of the board of directors of Goodwill Industries of Central Iowa.